 Finally, my children constructed a log cabin out of Lincoln logs.
 They added a horse barn and created lots of rooms inside for play.
 This story has sparked several discussions about moving our house from the country to the city.
 I hope you read the story with a beautiful ending.

-Next, we gathered nature treasures from our yard.
+Next, since we use Exploring Nature with Children, we gathered nature treasures from our yard.
 In the hill country of Texas, we mostly have cedar trees so we were able to see the colorful change happening to the leaves that had fallen off the trees.
 We sorted our nature finds and counted them.

 I love to read a seasonal poem for the change of the months.
 Be Blest: A Celebration of Seasons is a beautiful story with a poem and lovely illustrations for each month.
 We typically begin and end the month reading from this book.